Ramkannan1981/sql-patterns/README.md

 # SQL Patterns

-A comprehensive collection of intermediate to advanced SQL patterns commonly asked in data engineering and FDE's in developing Agentic AI
+A comprehensive collection of intermediate to advanced SQL patterns used  in data engineering and FDE's in developing Agentic AI

 ## Patterns included